Tues 21 Nov | Auckland

 Great Kiwi Research: sharing women's discoveries

-Period pain to pregnancy weight gain: What's really going on in the amazing female body?
+Period pain to pregnancy weight gain: What's going on in the female body?

-From putting up with period pain, to the minefield of what to eat during pregnancy, to the discovery that breastfeeding might not actually be easy, this is your chance to get a better understanding of the issues that affect so many of us and the interventions that could make a difference.
+From the fun of period pain, to what to eat during pregnancy, to the discovery that breastfeeding may not be easy - gain a better understanding of issues that affect women, and the interventions that could make a difference.

 Let’s talk about endometriosis!

 Endometriosis is one of the world’s most misunderstood diseases.
 More than 170 million girls and women worldwide suffer from it, yet most people have never heard of it.
 As invasive surgery is the only diagnostic tool and severe pain during periods is considered ‘normal’, many women put off getting help until the disease is very advanced.
 Anna is passionate about understanding what actually causes endometriosis in order to find ways to develop non-invasive diagnostic tests and non-hormonal medical treatments that can both prevent and treat it.

 Life before birth: What happens in the womb and can it set us on a path to adult disease?